Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Observational Case Study: DES Y1

 \subsubsection{Galaxy weights and differences in effective source redshift distribution}

-In addition to the specific case of the selection of galaxies done to create the matched catalogue, more general selection and weighting differences between the \texttt{MCAL} and \texttt{IM3} estimators must be considered.
+In addition to the specific case of the \texttt{MCAL} selection response, more general selection and weighting differences between the \texttt{MCAL} and \texttt{IM3} estimators must be considered.
 Although using the matched catalogue in the case of \texttt{IM3} and \texttt{MCAL} tangential shear measurements guarantees we use the same literal galaxies for both, the effective contribution to shear from each of these galaxies is different for each estimator.
-As detailed in \citep{Hoyle2018}, for the DES Y1 case, the effective redshift distribution (which governs the true expected tangential shear) from \texttt{IM3} must account for per-galaxy explicit weights as well as effective weighting by $(1+m_i)$.
+As detailed in \cite{Hoyle2018}, for the DES Y1 case, the effective redshift distribution (which governs the true expected tangential shear) from \texttt{IM3} must account for per-galaxy explicit weights as well as effective weighting by $(1+m_i)$.
 For \texttt{MCAL}, an effective weighting with respect to the per-galaxy response value is required.
+Note that the selection response does not factor into this effective weighting, as it is a catalogue level value rather than per-galaxy.
 One might naively imagine re-weighting the version of the matched catalogue for one estimator by the per-galaxy effective weights of the other estimator, to achieve a unified weighting scheme.
 However, this is generally ill-advised due to correlations between per-galaxy weights and ellipticities even across different estimators, which could induce a severe bias to our measurement.

-Using the two effective weighted redshift distributions, we compute theoretical tangential shears (making use of the Core Cosmology Library, henceforth referred to as CCL;~\cite{Chisari_2019}) and take their difference, to estimate the potential lensing residual.
-The magnitude of this lensing residual is shown alongside the measurement in Figure \ref{fig:eff_n(z)_signal}.
-For this particular combination of effective weighting schemes, the lensing residual is clearly a significant concern.
-We therefore caution future applications that even a small difference in the weighted redshift distributions (here we saw only a $0.017$ shift in the mean redshift between weighting schemes) can result in a large contamination to the signal.
+Using the two effective weighted redshift distributions, we compute theoretical tangential shears, as seen in equation \ref{eqn:10}, (making use of the Core Cosmology Library, henceforth referred to as CCL;~\citealp{Chisari_2019}) and take their difference to estimate the potential lensing residual, which we will call $\Bar{\gamma}_{\rm L,PA}^{w}$.
+Provided we trust our theoretical prediction is sufficiently accurate, we can then subtract this from our measured signal to correct for the difference in weighting schemes between the estimators.

-We also consider this effect in relation to the the boost and $F$, finding only a $0.44\%$ difference in $F$ between using either individual \texttt{MCAL} responses or \texttt{IM3} weights and a $0.03\%$ difference (averaged over angular separation bins) in the corresponding boost values.
-We therefore deem this choice to be arbitrary in our case, given that the weighting for each estimator does not result in a large percentage change in either $F$ or the boost.